Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 **Flow Messages**

 The node outputs the image in in mamy formats on PIN 1, otherwise an error on PIN 2.
 On PIN 1 you'll have:<br/>
 *base64 JPG string format*, ready for the UI Dashboard.</br>
 *JPG Buffer*, ready to be sent as email attachment.</br>
 *pure base64 format*, for many other uses.</br>
+The Picture Node now passes through the input message, in the property **msg.previousInputMessage**</br>

 **Input**
 ```javascript